aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-08-02-building-a-keyboard-4.md

 explicitly telling each microcontroller whether it was the left or right side (and correspondingly whether it was the host device or not), but that didn't help.
 I got out a multimeter and checked that each pin of the trrs jack was connected to the corresponding ring on the cable, but that seemed correct.
+I checked with the voltmeter to see if both halves were receiving power, and noticed that the side plugged in showed 5V between VCC and GND, but the other side showed something closer to 3.3V - I figured that maybe the TRRS cable only sends over 3.3V, and that it was probably fine.
 In a fit of desperation, I even took apart an old split keyboard I had to harvest the 4.7k resistors to try to enable I2C.
 However, the Kyria only uses I2C as a local protocol to talk to the OLED display if present, or other peripherals that one might want to attach.
 Disheartened and questioning my abilities as an engineer, I gave up.

 When I woke up this morning, I couldn't stop thinking about it.
+The 3.3V number on the secondary board seemed odd, and I wondered if it wasn't actually receiving enough power - maybe there was some onboard capacitors that tried to at least get the board to it's minimum operating voltage?
 I figured it was better to spend a few minutes debugging this and show up to work a bit late than think about this all day and not get any work done, so I got out the multimeter, found the Kyria's wiring diagram and started checking that the TRRS jack was connected to the pins that it should have been.
 On the left half - no issues.
-On the right half, VCC was not connected to the jack.
-This doesn't seem to unreasonable since the board was pretty scuffed up from removing the perfboard and freeing the original MC.
+On the right half, VCC was not connected to the jack!
+This made sense since the board was pretty scuffed up from removing the perfboard and freeing the original MC.
 To fix it, I added this hack:

 <div class=myimgctr>
     <img class=myimg src="{{ '/hack_vcc.jpg' | prepend: baseurl }}"/>